ElenaShe000/MARCS/README.md

 I. Homogenity tests (Elena)

 1a.
 Gudmundsson et al. (2018) analyse the homogenity of the long-term series of the streamflow indexes with the standard normal homogeneity test (Alexandersson, 1986), Buishand's range test (Buishand, 1982),  Pettitt's test (Pettitt, 1979) and von Neumann ratio test (Jaiswal et al. 2015).
-In time series of yearly mean river dicharges there are no trend found.
-In series of yealy maximum river dicharges, the trend are detected in 6 rivers (Ptich, Vosso, Pechora, Thames, Gave d'Oloron and Lee River)
+There are no trend found in the time series of annual mean river dicharges.
+However, the statistically significant inhogeneity are detected the series of annual maximum river dicharge for 5 rivers (Vosso River, Ura River, Lea River, Thames River and Gave d'Oloron River) as well as in the series of the date of annual maxumum for 3 rivers (Fulda River, Glama River and Solza River).

 1b.
 Shevnina et al. 2018: homogenity by 3 tests ...